 101. Sign Up And Grab Birthday Freebies

-Well, that should keep you feeling super productive for a good while and all without spending money.
+All these ideas should keep you feeling super productive and having fun with friends, family or on your own for a good while and they’re all things you can do with no money.

-It just goes to show you, you don’t need to be spending money to have a good time or achieve some great things.
+It just goes to show you, you don’t need to be spending money with friends to have a good time or achieve some great things.